“I really need to stay active, but you know... work, home, meh.”

 Does the phone often bait your head into a dork neck fixity?
 You were just doing it, weren’t you? 😂

 Leave it out sometimes, the phone...
-Lock the doors and seal yourself into your work zone free of one screen.
+Lock the doors, take a couple of deep breaths, and seal yourself into your work zone free of one screen.
 If you can't handle this long-distance relationship, then turn off the wi-fi for 4 or 5 hours a day.
 See if you feel better just a few days in.